sjvermeu/sjvermeu.github.io/content/2014/01/can-gentoo-play-a-role-in-a-rhel-only-environment.md

 Title: Can Gentoo play a role in a RHEL-only environment?
 Date: 2014-01-09 04:13
 Category: Gentoo
-Tags: Gentoo, linux, vappliance, virtual appliance
+Tags: Gentoo, linux, vappliance, virtual-appliance
 Slug: can-gentoo-play-a-role-in-a-rhel-only-environment

 Sounds like a stupid question, as the answer is already in the title.
 If